nushell/nushell.github.io/book/modules/using_modules.md

 ## Installing Modules

-Installing a module is a matter of placing its files in a directory.
+Installing a module is simply a matter of placing its files in a directory.
 This might be done via `git clone` (or other version control system), a package manager such as `nupm`, or manually.
 The module's documentation should provide recommendations.

 ## Importing Modules